Setting up Clean as You Code

 Configuration levels

-You can define new code at the global, project, or branch level:
+You can define new code at the global or project level:

 - Global level: Set a global new code definition at Administration > Configuration > General Settings > New Code.
 What you define as new code at the global level will be the default for your projects.